CharistaSC/RAG-Daily-Email-Summarizer/README.md

 - Google Cloud OAuth client (client_secret_*.json)
 - Ollama installed locally (and a pulled model, e.g. mistral) for getResponse.py.

+Future Plans
+- Craft and send email using  Google API on user's behalf
+- Accept or Decline Calendar Invites using Google Calendar API
+- Add a API for weather data
+- Craft a markdown list of functions for the LLM model with description and parameters
+- Craft more markdown prompts for use cases (Outing like walk in the park, holiday overseas, etc)

 Configuration
 1) OAuth / tokens
 Edit auth.py to point to your OAuth client JSON (or pass arguments when you call get_creds).
 The helper requests a superset of common scopes and caches tokens in token.json.
 First run: a browser window opens; the refresh token is stored for reuse. (auth.py)